shashichander009/sqlalchemy-postgresql-project/README.md

 Go to cred.py and change your username and password

- To create our PostgreSQL database, run this command
+ To create our PostgreSQL database, run this command.
+It will create two tables countries and unions.

 ```bash
 python3 create_db.py